04 · 2025

 • Is suitable for use in a busy kitchen environment

-• Provides multisensory feedback (tactile and auditory)
+• Offers multisensory feedback (tactile and auditory)

 The result